-Who is Mike Mezeul II?
+Mike Mezeul II

-Through the years I’ve photographed in many situations including professional sporting events, live music venues, 5,000′ in the air hanging out of a plane, natural disasters, the tops of volcanoes, and the bottom of the ocean floor and more.
+Through the years I’ve photographed in many situations including professional sporting events, live music venues, 5,000′ in the air hanging out of a plane, natural disasters, the tops of volcanoes, the bottom of the ocean floor and more.
 I’ve even been known to break it down on the dance floor while photographing at weddings.
-I’ve been shooting professionally now for six years and have had the honor of working with so many fantastic clients and cannot wait to see what tomorrow brings!
+I’ve been shooting professionally now for eight years and have had the honor of working with so many fantastic clients and cannot wait to see what tomorrow brings!

-What's in my bag?
+What's in my Bag?

-A bit more about me...
+A little more about me...

-Okay, now you're just getting nosey (thanks for the questions you guys!)
+Okay, now you're just getting nosey.

 Favorite location you've shot at?